natewbrooks/positive-professionals/src/pages/index.md

         or any of our other services.
       name: Reach out
     - explanation: >-
-        Good coaching involves more than great skills.
-It also involves good connections.
         This meeting provides an opportunity to learn more about your potential coach and decide whether they are the right coach for you or your team at this time.
       name: Schedule free consultation
+    - explanation: Develop your development plan with your coach!
+      name: Create personalized plan
   subtext: Take your first steps on a journey of discovery and transformation.
 ---